 Where the person is a member of a couple who do not have to make a joint claim, s/he will only be entitled where her/his partner is not entitled to Income Support, JSA(IB), ESA(IR) or PC.

 A person must be present in the United Kingdom (UK), habitually resident in the UK, Republic of Ireland, Channel Islands or Isle of Man (the Common Travel Area (CTA)) and have a right to reside.

+From 1 January 2014, in order for a person to be habitually resident in the CTA, s/he must have lived in the CTA for three months before s/he will be entitled to JSA(IB).
 The test applies to all people claiming (but not partners or dependants) including British/Irish citizens returning from abroad to Northern Ireland.

 Some groups are automatically treated as habitually resident, including:

 - people who are treated as workers or self-employed persons within specific pieces of European legislation and who are also citizens of the European Economic Area (ie Austria, Belgium, Bulgaria Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Iceland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Republic of Ireland, Romania, Slovakia, Slovenia, Spain, Sweden, and UK) and their dependants;